 The irrevocable and unconditional guarantee was granted on 23 January 2014 by Natixis S.A. in favour of any holders of financial instruments issued by the Company.
-The guarantee is not recognized in the financial statements of the Company, but provides assurance as it means that any losses incurred in respect of the financial instruments of the Company will be borne by Natixis S.A.
+The guarantee is not recognized in the financial statements of the Company, but provides comfort to the investors and the Company's stakeholders as it means that any losses incurred in respect of the financial instruments of the Company will be borne by Natixis S.A.